KishoreKammela/JobBoardly/README.md

 2.  **Configure Project**: Vercel typically auto-detects Next.js projects.
 3.  **Environment Variables**: Set up the same environment variables (from your `.env` file) in your Vercel project settings.
 4.  **Build & Deploy**: Vercel will automatically build and deploy your Next.js application upon pushes to the connected branch (e.g., `main` or `develop`).
+    - Ensure your build command in Vercel is `npm run build` (or equivalent for your package manager).
+    - Vercel handles the installation of dependencies listed in `package.json`.
-5.  **Genkit/Backend**: If Genkit flows are intended for production use beyond simple frontend calls (e.g., triggered by Firestore events or HTTP endpoints not directly part of Next.js API routes), they might need to be deployed separately, for instance, as Firebase Functions.
+5.  **Genkit/Backend**: If Genkit flows are intended for production use beyond simple frontend calls (e.g., triggered by Firestore events or HTTP endpoints not directly part of Next.js API routes), they might need to be deployed separately, for instance, as Firebase Functions or Google Cloud Functions.

 ### Firebase App Hosting (Alternative for Frontend)